November 01, 2022 4 min read

 Lastly, one might choose marine collagen due to its bioavailability.
 Marine collagen has a lower molecular weight, which allows it to be absorbed and used by the body more easily.
 In short, it's a better bang for your buck!
 Plus, it's a great option for pescatarians!

-Like we mentioned briefly above, marine collagen is derived from fish.
-Through a process called hydrolysis, the collagen naturally found in both fish scales and fish skin can be turned into a pure collagen powder, which can then be absorbed and used by the human body.
+As we mentioned briefly above, marine collagen is derived from fish.
+Through a process called hydrolysis, the collagen naturally found in both fish scales and fish skin can be turned into pure collagen powder, which can then be absorbed and used by the human body.
 Without this process, the collagen cannot be effectively processed by the body, rendering most dietary sources (like fish filets) useless.
 Most marine collagen supplements contain collagen from both skin and scales.
-It's rare that a supplement could isolate just skin or just scales as its sole source of collagen.
-Neither skin nor scales is better or worse at delivering the benefits of collagen.
-If you want to ensure that you choose the highest-quality and most effective supplement, then consider the source of the supplement (i.e. wild-caught fish) and the processing methods (cGMP certified facilities) as the most important factors.

 At Amandean, we are dedicated to providing the purest, most effective, and most sustainable supplements possible.
 Our Premium Marine Collagenis sourced from sustainably-caught, wild-caught cod in the pristine waters of the North Atlantic.
 You can determine the quality of a marine collagen supplement by:

 Don't fall for a gimmick!
 Both fish skin and scales are great sources of collagen when processed correctly.
-Ultimately, the animal from which the supplement was derived, the processing, and the conditions in which the animals were raised will ultimately make the greatest impact on the end product.
+Ultimately, the animal from which the supplement was derived, the processing, and the conditions in which the animals were raised will make the greatest impact on the end product.

 Do you have any questions?
 Reach out to the Amandean team to learn about how we ensure the highest quality of our supplement from sourcing to packaging!